 Of important note, Lubec - Cutler is also a town of artists.
 Lubec - Cutler has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Lubec - Cutler’s character.

-Telecommuters are a relatively large percentage of the workforce: 18.37% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 18.37% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Lubec - Cutler has relatively fewer families with younger children, and/or college students.
 Combined, this makes Lubec - Cutler a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Lubec - Cutler is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Lubec - Cutler is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The per capita income in Lubec - Cutler in 2022 was $35,967, which is lower middle income relative to Maine, and middle income relative to the rest of the US.
 This equates to an annual income of $143,868 for a family of four.
 However, Lubec - Cutler contains both very wealthy and poor people as well.